Kerry Group grew business volumes by 3.7% in first quarter

 It said revenues increased by 0.1 per cent, reflecting the aforementioned business volume growth and positive pricing, an adverse transaction currency impact of 0.1 per cent, contribution from acquisitions of 4 per cent, and an adverse translation currency impact of 8.4 per cent.

+At the end of March, net debt remained unchanged from year end at €1.3 billion.
+The group’s consolidated balance sheet “remains strong” which will facilitate the continued “organic and acquisitive growth” of its businesses.

+In terms of future prospects, Kerry reaffirmed its full year 2018 guidance of adjusted earnings per share growth of 6 per cent to 10 per cent on a constant currency basis.

-Kerry Group chief executive Edmond Scanlon said the company was “pleased” with the start it has made to 2018.
+Kerry Gold chief executive Edmond Scanlon said the company was “pleased” with the start it has have made to 2018.

 “It is in line with our expectations as communicated in February,” he said.
 “The group continued to deliver healthy volume growth and underlying margin expansion.